 On the first day, mothers send gifts of food and sarees to their daughters’ houses, and groups of women gather together to feast.
 At midnight, the women begin a fast in emulation of Parbati.
 The second day is for worship, in the early morning of the third day, women in the red flock to the Pashupatinath temple, the great temple of Lord Shiva.
 The married ones ask for a happy and productive marriage and a long life for their husbands, and those yet to tie the nuptial knot ask for an ideal husband.

 8. Dashain festival (October ) in Nepal

-The longest Hindu festival in Nepal, traditionally celebrate for two full weeks.
+The longest Hindu festival in Nepal, is traditionally celebrated for two full weeks.
 During Dashain, animal sacrifice to Durga the Universal Mother Goddess.
 Dasain is a time of family reunion, the exchange of gifts and blessings, profuse pujas, ritual bathing, and animal sacrifices.
 In addition, Dasain honors the goddess Durga, who was created out of the shakti energy of all the gods, armed with weapons from each of them.
-Goddess Durga, symbolizing valor and prowess, is worship and offer animal sacrifices for the devotees’ progress prosperity.
+Goddess Durga, symbolizing valor and prowess, worships and offers animal sacrifices for the devotees’ progress and prosperity.

 The last day is Kojagrat Purnima, which is a full moon day.
 From this day onwards, Hindu women begin a month-long fast, many in residence at Pashupatinath.
 New clothes, home visits, grand feasts, kite flying, and village swings are the highlights of Dasain.